Safariminer/Safariminer.github.io/index.md

 ## Welcome to my website!
-Here, you'll be able to download all the software I make.
+Here, you'll be able to download all the software I make!